 Selecting a financial planner

-Choosing a financial planner can be daunting.
-Trust and reputation are important.
-You need to have confidence in the professional standards of your financial planner and their capabilities to advise you now and in the future.
-Donít be afraid to ask your prospective financial planner questions about their:
+You need to have trust and confidence in the professional standards of your financial planner and their capabilities to advise you now and in the future.
+Don't be afraid to ask your prospective financial planner questions about their:

 - Relevant qualifications such as a Diploma in Financial Planning and Certified Financial Planner (CFP) qualifications